pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/cud.rst

  }

 **Sample result value:**
-The result field of the :ref:`task_result` contains the database representation of the distributor (not the full repository details, just the distributor)
+The result field of the :ref:`call_report` contains the database representation of the distributor (not the full repository details, just the distributor)
 ::

  {